gauravshankarcan/prom-snow/README.md

 # Connecting your prometheus based alerts to an API based ITSM tool

 ## Overview
-The article describes a mechanism to proxy non-prometheus /alert manager supported integrations to ITSM tools via the Webhook interface.
+The article describes a mechanism to proxy non-prometheus /alert manager supported integrations to ITSM tools via the Web hook interface.

 In this article today, we are going to integrate openshift based prometheus to Service now .